Model Inversion meets Cryptographic Fuzzy Extractors: Security via Fuzzy Extractor Primitive

 \tableLegend

-\paragraph{\bf Why these properties?} The noise-tolerance~\Cref{prop:noise-tol} ensures that protected embeddings can be readily used in security applications that demand \Lt-based closeness comparison.
-For example, in a face authentication system, $\calM$ generates unprotected embeddings close in \Lt norm given similar face images.
-After applying the protection scheme, these embeddings should map to the same protected vector allowing \auth to perform exact comparison with high accuracy.
+\paragraph{Why these properties?} The noise-tolerance~\Cref{prop:noise-tol} ensures that protected embeddings can be readily used in security applications that demand some error tolerance in the input.
+For example, in a face authentication system, $\calM$ generates unprotected embeddings close in \Lt norm when given similar face images.
+Then after applying the protection schemes, embeddings that are close under \Lt-based comparison should map to the same protected embedding, allowing \auth to perform comparison with high accuracy.

-The recovery of an unprotected embedding close to the original poses a high privacy risk, as prior work has shown that unprotected embeddings can be inverted back into original images.~\Cref{prop:approx-non-inv} ensures that the embedding $\x$ is hard to recover, even approximately within a distance $t$, {\em even if we leak the auxiliary seed $s$ and the stored output $\y$}.
-So,~\Cref{prop:approx-non-inv} generically defeats {inversion attacks }under the full-leakage threat model---the protected embedding cryptographically hides the unprotected embedding it is generated from.
+The security~\Cref{prop:approx-non-inv} addresses the risk of privacy leakage by ensuring that the embedding $\x$ is hard to recover, even approximately within some distance $t$, {\em even if we leak the helper $\s$ and the stored output $\y$}.
+So,~\Cref{prop:approx-non-inv} generically defeats inversion attacks under the full-leakage threat model---the protected embedding cryptographically hides the unprotected embedding it is generated from.

-\Cref{prop:entropy} is necessary to prevent trivial functions that compress inputs into a very small output domain.
-If output entropy is too small, the adversary would be able to guess inputs by brute-forcing.
+\Cref{prop:entropy} prevents trivial functions that compress inputs into a very small output domain, creating collisions.
+Even if the first two properties are satisfied, collisions would yield low entropy in stored outputs and be susceptible to brute-force guessing.
 Moreover, it would render the primitive useless in applications that want to use the output to distinguish various inputs.
 For example, a primitive designed for face authentication should map input embeddings corresponding to different users to different protected embeddings.
-Hence, the output entropy required for~\Cref{prop:entropy} depends on the application use case and is often related to the input entropy. {We use the standard computational HILL entropy here, please see~\Cref{def:fuzzy-ow-hash} in~\Cref{sec:formal-stuff}. }
+Hence, the output entropy required for~\Cref{prop:entropy} is application-dependent and often related to the input entropy.
+We use HILL entropy~\cite{1999:extractor-universal-hash-hill}, the standard computational notion of min-entropy, as a measure of the output entropy in~\Cref{prop:entropy}.